pivotal-mea-pa/qnb-workshop/scdf/labs/02-spring-integration.en.md

     The first dependency will help to integrate and send messages to the ToDo Rest endpoint; and the second dependency will help for the convertion to JSON object.

-4. Create the ToDoTransformer class that will transform the message to a JSON format
+4. Create the ToDoTransformer class that will transform the message to a JSON format:
     ```java
     package io.pivotal.workshop.todointegration;